Alexanders101/SPANet-CPP-ONNX/README.md

 ```

 ## Acknowledgement
-Big thanks to the following repo for providing some examples on using the C++: [https://github.com/leimao/ONNX-Runtime-Inference](https://github.com/leimao/ONNX-Runtime-Inference)
+Big thanks to the following repo for providing some examples on using the ONNX C++ API: [https://github.com/leimao/ONNX-Runtime-Inference](https://github.com/leimao/ONNX-Runtime-Inference)